conventional-commits/conventionalcommits.org/content/v1.0.0-beta.4/index.md

 1. Breaking changes MUST be indicated at the very beginning of the body section, or at the beginning of a line in the footer section.
 A breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon and a space.
 1. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
 1. Types other than `feat` and `fix` MAY be used in your commit messages.
-1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
+1. The units of information that make up conventional commits MUST NOT be treated as case-sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
 1. A `!` MAY be appended prior to the `:` in the type/scope prefix, to further draw attention to breaking changes. `BREAKING CHANGE: description` MUST also be included in the body or footer, along with the `!` in the prefix.